Jim Robinson (Neighbours)

 Jim Robinson is a fictional character from the Australian soap opera Neighbours, played by Alan Dale.
 Jim was created by Reg Watson as one of Neighbours' twelve original characters.
 He made his on-screen debut in the soap's first episode, which was broadcast on 18 March 1985.
 Jim was the patriarch of the Robinson family.
-Dale departed the show in 1993 after falling out with the producers over pay and his character was killed off on 29 April 1993.
+Dale departed the show in 1993 after falling out with the producers and his character was killed off on 29 April 1993.
 Dale filmed some scenes for the serial in September 2018, which aired on 25 December 2018 and 25 March 2019.

 Creation and casting

 Jim is one of the twelve original characters conceived by the creator and then executive producer of Neighbours, Reg Watson.
 Actor Robin Harrison was originally cast in the role and had already filmed some scenes when his contract negotiations broke down.
 The role was then recast to Alan Dale in January 1985, and the scenes featuring Harrison were re-shot.
 Dale had been out of regular work since his role in The Young Doctors ended in 1982, and was appearing in a small role in Possession when he was offered the part of Jim by producer John Holmes.
 The character had intrigued Dale, who thought that parts of Jim's life echoed his own life at the time.
 He said "It's like it was written for me.
 It's a great role and naturally it's one I can really relate to.
 You have to be fairly similar to a character you play, otherwise you'd go insane."
 Dale chose to relocate from Sydney to Melbourne, where Neighbours is filmed, but commuted between the two cities for some time while he was still appearing on Possession.